Hourigan History, Family Crest & Coats of Arms

 The surname Hourigan was first found in County Cork (Irish: Corcaigh) the ancient Kingdom of Deis Muin (Desmond), located on the southwest coast of Ireland in the province of Munster, where they were part of the main tribe in prehistoric times, known as the Corca Laoidhe.

-Important Dates for the Hourigan family
+Early History of the Hourigan family

 This web page shows only a small excerpt of our Hourigan research.
 Another 174 words (12 lines of text) covering the years 1172, 1715, 1849, and 1880 are included under the topic Early Hourigan History in all our PDF Extended History products and printed products wherever possible.